Frequently Asked Questions

 Is my property made safer if other homes in my neighborhood undertake a Home Ignition Zone Assessment?

-Yes, more effective home-hardening that occurs in your neighborhood can lead to a safer neighborhood from the threat of wildfire events in your community area.
-In addition, if neighborhoods work together, for example, by becoming a Firewise Community, this will also help to reduce the risks further of a wildfire negatively impacting, both, homes individually and as a community.
-This is because people will not only know what is required to be undertaken to protect their own homes, but as a community and working with their local fire authorities will also be able to mitigate other areas in and around their neighborhood that may need attention and regular maintenance over time.
-One of the best places to start this process is to reduce the risk of wildfire impacts to your own home.
+Yes, more effective home-hardening that occurs in your neighborhood can lead to increased fire safety for your neighborhood area from the threat of wildfire events in your community.
+In addition, if neighborhoods work together, for example, by becoming a Firewise Community, this will also help to reduce the risks further of a wildfire negatively impacting, both, homes individually and as a housing community and neighborhood.
+This is because people will not only know what is required to be undertaken to protect their own homes, but as a community and working with their local fire authorities will also be able to mitigate other areas in and around their neighborhood community.
+These community areas may need attention, regular maintenance over time, and ultimately wildfire preparedness in advance of a wildfire.
+One of the best places to start this preparedness process is to reduce the risks of wildfire impacts to your own home whilst working to become a Firewise Community.

 Topics covered during assessment?